IntelLabs/nlp-architect/docs/_sources/tagging/ner.rst.txt

 A tagger using a Transformer-based topology and a pre-trained model on a large collection of data (usually wikipedia and such).

 :py:class:`TransformerTokenClassifier <nlp_architect.models.transformers.TransformerTokenClassifier>` We provide token tagging classifier head module for Transformer-based pre-trained models.
 Currently we support BERT/XLNet and quantized BERT base models which utilize a fully-connected layer with *Softmax* classifier.
 Tokens which were broken into multiple sub-tokens (using Wordpiece algorithm or such) are ignored.
-For a complete list of transformer base models run ```nlp_architect train transformer_token -h``` to see a list of models that can be fine-tuned to your task.
+For a complete list of transformer base models run ```nlp-train transformer_token -h``` to see a list of models that can be fine-tuned to your task.

 **Usage**